 Use a Hair Removal Cream

-For a longer lasting hair removal treatment that you can do at home, try using a a hair removal cream.
-With a cream, you simply apply the product to the area you want to remove hair from and let it do its thing for 10-15 minutes.
-On areas like your sideburns, it's best to tie back any hair you don't want to remove.
-When you apply the cream, it works to dissolve the hair so it's either at or right below your skin's surface.
+For a longer-lasting treatment that you can do at home, try using a hair removal cream.
+You simply apply the product to the area you want to remove hair from and let it do its thing for 10 to 15 minutes.
+The hair removal cream works to dissolve the hair so it's either at or right below your skin's surface.
 Depending on how fast your hair grows, results can last up to a few days.
 But, Frank says that these kinds of products work best on thin hair—meaning it could be more difficult if your hair is thicker or coarse in texture.

 Thread for a Quick Fix

 For more permanent sideburn support, you can go to an expert for laser hair removal.
 The process uses, you guessed it, a laser to damage hair follicles and prevent hair from growing back.
-Frank is an expert in laser hair removal, and he says that it's really the only true way to permanently remove hair.
-"Laser hair removal is great for all skin types and can permanently remove the hair in 3-4 monthly treatments," he says.
+Frank is an expert in laser hair removal, and says that it's the only true way to permanently remove hair.
+"Laser hair removal is great for all skin types and can permanently remove the hair in three to four monthly treatments," he says.

 At his office, he also offers a laser treatment called Motus AX.
-This machine can not only remove hair in about half as many treatments as a traditional laser, but it can also remove light hair and is safe to use on darker skin tones.
+This machine not only removes hair in fewer treatments than a traditional laser, but it can also remove light hair and is safe to use on darker skin tones.
 "This laser is unique because it treats and heats the area very slowly instead of the classic stamping technique of hair removal," he explains.

 No matter how you choose to remove your hair, remember to avoid any irritants like exfoliants or harsh ingredients immediately after a treatment.
-You definitely don't want to get rid of your hair only to get bumps, rashes, or other irritation.
+You don't want to get rid of your hair only to get bumps, rashes, or other irritation.